mathcodes/clicker-game/README.md

 # clicker-game

 ## Description
-Event handlers, counter, and other gems from good old Vanilla JavaScript is all this one needs :)
+Event handlers, counters, and other goodies from good old Vanilla JavaScript is all this one needs :)

 ## [LIVE](https://mathcodes.github.io/clicker-game/)